-then increased by \\\ percent from 2018 to 2019.
-In interim 2020, the volume of subject imports was \\\ percent higher than it was in interim 2019.
+then increased by percent from 2018 to 2019.
+In interim 2020, the volume of subject imports was percent higher than it was in interim 2019.

 Shipments of subject imports grew at similarly increasing rates.
-Importers' U.S. shipments of subject imports were \\\ cartons in 2017, \\\ cartons in 2018, \\\ cartons in 2019, \\\ cartons in interim 2019, and \\\ cartons in interim 2020.
-Shipments of subject imports therefore initially increased by \\\ percent from 2017 to 2018 and then increased by \\\ percent from 2017 to 2018 and then increased by \\\ percent from 2017 to 2018 and then increased by \\\ percent from 2017 to 2018.
+Importers' U.S. shipments of subject imports were cartons in 2017, cartons in 2018, cartons in 2019, cartons in interim 2019, and cartons in interim 2020.
+Shipments of subject imports therefore initially increased by percent from 2017 to 2018 and then increased by percent from 2018 to 2019 and were percent higher in interim 2020 than in interim 2019.

-These increases occurred despite the fact that apparent U.S. consumption declined by \\\ percent during the full years of the POI and was \\\ percent higher in interim 2020 than in interim 2019.
-As the volume of subject imports increased, their share of the market also increased, from \\\ percent in 2017 to \\\ percent in 2018 and \\\ percent in 2019.
-The subject imports continued to gain market share in the interim period, accounting for \\\ percent of apparent U.S. consumption in interim 2019 and \\\ percent in interim 2020.
+percent during the full years of the POI and was percent higher in interim 2020 than in interim 2019.29 As the volume of subject imports increased, their share of the market also increased, from percent in 2017 to percent in 2018 and percent in 2019.30 The subject imports continued to gain market share in the interim period, accounting for percent of apparent U.S. consumption in interim 2019 and percent in interim 2020.31

 The record indicates the volume of subject imports will continue to grow and gain market share in the imminent future.
-KT&G Corporation, the leading producer and exporter of subject merchandise in Korea and the fifth-largest cigarette producer in the world, has announced its intention of improving its global standing and becoming the world's fourthlargest producer, and increasing sales in the U.S. market appears to be an integral part of that plan.
-KT&G has touted the "exceptional sales growth" of its U.S. affiliate and plans to expand its distribution network in the United States to ensure continued growth moving forward.
-Indeed, in 2019 KT&G's U.S. affiliate established a new headquarters and its first distribution center in Texas, further demonstrating its commitment to the U.S. market.
+KT&G Corporation, the leading producer and exporter of subject merchandise in Korea and the fifth-largest cigarette producer in the world, has announced its intention of improving its global standing and becoming the world's fourth-largest producer, and increasing sales in the U.S. market appears to be an integral part of that plan.32 KT&G has touted the "exceptional sales growth" of its U.S. affiliate and plans to expand its distribution network in the United States to ensure continued growth moving forward.33 Indeed, in 2019 KT&G's U.S. affiliate established a new headquarters and its first distribution center in Texas, further demonstrating its commitment to the U.S. market.34

-&lt;sup>28 CR/PR at Table IV-4.
+28 CR/PR at Table IV-4.

-The Korean industry's production capacity declined from \\\ cartons in 2017 to \\\ cartons in 2019 but was expected to increase to \\\ cartons in 2020 and 2021.
-The industry's production declined from \\\ cartons in 2017 to \\\ cartons in 2019 and was projected to increase to \\\ cartons in 2021.
-Its end-of-period inventories grew from \\\ cartons in 2017 to \\\ cartons in 2019 and were \\\ cartons in June 2020; they were projected to be \\\ cartons in 2020 and \\\ cartons at the end of 2021.
-The available end-of-year inventories in 2019 and those projected in 2020 and 2021 thus \\\ the \\\ cartons of U.S. imports of subject merchandise from Korea in 2019.
+The Korean industry's production capacity declined from cartons in 2017 to cartons in 2019 but was expected to increase to cartons in 2020 and 2021.35 The industry's production declined from cartons in 2017 to cartons in 2019 and was projected to increase to cartons in 2021.36 Its end-of-period inventories grew from cartons in 2017 to cartons in 2019 and were cartons in June 2020; they were projected to be cartons in 2020 and cartons at the end of 2021.37 The available end-of-year inventories in 2019 and those projected in 2020 and 2021 thus the cartons of U.S. imports of subject merchandise from Korea in 2019.38

-KT&G's shipments to its home market declined during the POI and were projected to decline further in 2020 and 2021, while its shipments to the U.S. market increased and are projected to increase further.
-The Korean industry's shipments to the U.S. market increased
+KT&G's shipments to its home market declined during the POI and were projected to decline further in 2020 and 2021, while its shipments to the U.S. market increased and are projected to increase further.39 The Korean industry's shipments to the U.S. market increased

-&lt;sup>32 Petitioner's Prehearing Brief at Exhibit 35.
+32 Petitioner's Prehearing Brief at Exhibit 35.

-&lt;sup>33 Petitioner's Prehearing Brief at Exhibit 35.
+33 Petitioner's Prehearing Brief at Exhibit 35.

-&lt;sup>34 Petitioner's Prehearing Brief at 73-74, Exhibit 37.
+34 Petitioner's Prehearing Brief at 73-74, Exhibit 37.
 The distribution center is more than 70,000 square feet and KT&G reportedly signed a ten-year lease.
 Id.

-&lt;sup>35 CR/PR at Table VII-3.
-Data for the Korean industry consist solely of information from KT&G, which estimates that it accounts for about \\\ percent of total production of 4th tier cigarettes in Korea and its exports to the United States accounted for \\\ percent of all U.S. imports of 4th tier cigarettes from Korea in 2019.
+35 CR/PR at Table VII-3.
+Data for the Korean industry consist solely of information from KT&G, which estimates that it accounts for about percent of total production of 4th tier cigarettes in Korea and its exports to the United States accounted for percent of all U.S. imports of 4th tier cigarettes from Korea in 2019.
 CR/PR at VII-3.